-Your Company is in adherence to the provisions of Indian Accounting Standards (Ind AS) with respect to computation of Stage-3 Assets Non performing assets (NPA).
+Your Company is in adherence to the provisions of Indian Accounting Standards (Ind AS) with respect to computation of Stage-3 Assets Non- performing assets (NPA).
 Your Company's assets have been classified based on expected performance.
 Exposure at Default (EAD) is the total amount outstanding including accrued interest as on the reporting date.
 Further in compliance with Ind AS accounting framework, Interest earned on NPA's is recognized net of expected losses, if the present realisable value of the security is greater than the outstanding loan dues.

-Using a pro-active collection and recovery management system supported by analytical decision making, your Company was able to contain its gross NPAs at 69.37 Lakhs as at March 31, 2020.
+During the year under review, using a pro-active collection and recovery management system supported by analytical decision making, your Company was able to contain its gross NPAs at Rs.272.38 lakhs as compared to Rs.69.37 Lakhs in previous financial year.
 Your Company reviews the delinquency and loan portfolio on regular basis.
 Further, the information on the Business overview and outlook and state of affairs of your Company have been discussed in detail in the MDA which forms part of this Annual Report.